kenichi/angelo/README.md

 end
 ```

-Note the use of the optional parameter the stashes here; by default, stash accessors (`websockets` and
+Note the use of the optional parameter of the stashes here; by default, stash accessors (`websockets` and
 `sses`) will `reject!` any closed sockets before letting you in.
 If you pass `false` to the stash
 accessors, they will skip the `reject!` step.

 ### Tasks + Async / Future

-Angelo is built on Reel and Celluloid::IO, giving your web application class the ability to define
+Angelo is built on Reel and Celluloid::IO, giving your web application the ability to define
 "tasks" and call them from route handler blocks in an `async` or `future` style.

 ##### `task` builder